S530714/Spark-Project/README.md

 # Spark-Project

-## About Me and the Objective of your Project
+## About Me and the Objective of our Project

 I am Anusha Chowdary Kollu pursuing my masters in Northwest missouri state university.
 I am doing this project as a part of my "BigData" course.
 The Objective of the project is to find the most commonly used words using the titanic story review.
 The overall project is done using spark.